Sometimes it's easy to let your dog become overweight - especially since food is one thing they're always excited about.

 But obesity is one of the most common nutritional disorders among dogs, and it can have serious negative effects on their quality of life.
 The good news is, once obesity is noticed, it's relatively simple to correct.

-How can you know if your pet is overweight?
+How can you TeLL if your pet is overweight?

 While the clinical definition for obesity in a dog is weighing 20% more than his ideal body weight, it can be hard to recognize with the naked eye.
 Check for some of the warning signs of obesity, such as extra fat covering his ribs, a hanging tummy or lack of a discernible waist.